This Is How It Goes: Plot and concept

 High school sweethearts — the star of the high school track team (Cody) and a cheerleader (Belinda) — marry.
 He becomes a successful businessman; she's a stay-at-home mom.
 A high school acquaintance (Man) returns to town and rents the room over their garage and upsets the delicate balance of their relationship, raising questions about who they want to be, who they are, and what made them that way.

 The play's title refers to Man's frequent breaking of drama's Fourth Wall as he addresses the audience in between scenes.
 He prefaces his remarks to set up the next scene with "This is how it goes..." or his remarks on the preceding action with "This is how it went...".
 Deeply in love with Belinda, or at least the Belinda he remembered, he professes to being an unreliable narrator.
-Occasional scenes may not to have occurred as he relates them at first and get re-acted in a style that the audience might find more reasonable or plausible.
+Occasional scenes may not have occurred as he relates them at first and get re-acted in a style that the audience might find more reasonable or plausible.